 The finished programme was broadcast on November 13 1973 just as the prosecution was closing its case against Tomlinson and Warren at Shrewsbury Crown Court.
 And whilst there’s no evidence to suggest that Wyatt, Fairley or other members of the production crew knew the extent to which they were being manipulated, the impact of the film was brutal: the jury who convened in the weeks following the programme’s broadcast found both men guilty of unlawful assembly, causing an affray and conspiracy to intimidate.
 On December 19 1973, Justice Hugh Mais handed Warren a three year prison sentence and Tomlinson was awarded two years.
 Four other men in the so-called ‘terror squad’ received lesser sentences.

 It should come as no surprise to learn that Justice Hugh Mais’ cousin was author, broadcaster and former journalist, S.P.B.
-Mais whose publisher, Johnson Publications and its assistant editor, Geoffrey Baber, was deeply enmeshed in the shamelessly right-wing Monday Club, alongside former Mi6 deputy director, George Kennedy Young.
+Mais whose publisher, Johnson Publications and its assistant editor, Geoffrey Baber, were deeply enmeshed in the shamelessly right-wing Monday Club, alongside former Mi6 deputy director, George Kennedy Young.
 Young was subsequently accused by Labour MP John Mann of having played a backstage role in the whole shameful Shrewsbury drama.

 In 1917 the ruckus at Etaples had erupted over conditions in the army camps.
 Some 50 years later it was over conditions on building sites.